 Some hood parts may be more difficult to find and that is when eBay comes in handy, as you will find many used parts.
 For example, a search for Mercedes-Benz hood release spring returned several results.
 You should be able to find the part you need there.

 how to open a stuck hood on a Mercedes E320 E350 W210 W211 W212

 how to open a stuck hood on a Mercedes C-Class W203 W204 W205

 how to open a stuck hood on a car S CLK Class W208 W209

 how to open stuck hood release ML-Class W163 W164 W166

 how to open car hood from outside GL GLK Class

-how to open car hood if latch is broken W220 W221 W22 S-Class
+how to open the car hood if the latch is broken W220 W221 W22 S-Class

 Related Hood Stuck Articles on the Web